ProdByGodfather/abarorm/docs/index.md

   </div>
   <div style="flex: 2;">
     <p>
-     <b>abarorm</b> is a lightweight and easy-to-use Object-Relational Mapping (ORM) library for SQLite databases in Python.
+     <b>abarorm</b> is a lightweight and easy-to-use Object-Relational Mapping (ORM) library for SQLite and MySQL databases in Python.
 It aims to provide a simple and intuitive interface for managing database models and interactions.
     </p>
   </div>
 </div>